-To save time creating requirements, you can import requirements from an Excel spreadsheet.
-This feature can be useful if you prefer not to create each requirement, one at a time, in the interface.
-To import requirements, we recommend using the Sample Import Template.
+You can import requirements from an Excel spreadsheet.
+This feature can be useful if you prefer not to create each requirement one at a time in the interface.
+To Import Requirements, we recommend using the Sample Import Template.
 If you already have requirements in a different spreadsheet, you will need to modify the spreadsheet to mirror the Sample Import Template format so fields can be mapped properly into qTest Manager.

 HINT: If you want to create requirements with custom fields or values, make sure to create custom fields or modify any system fields in Field Settings first.
 For more details, see the Field Settings article.